 On Wednesday, December 14, 2005, the 200 year home at 39 Mill Street, Vincentown was demolished — one of the victims of the July flood of 2004.
 Lifetime Vincentown resident Henry Moore, who was born in the house, watched as the home was demolished.
 The FOX News helicopter flew overhead, and a Courier Post reporter captured the moment for posterity.
 While that significant piece of history disappeared from the landscape of historic Vincentown, Henry Moore made sure that many of the memories that emanated from the family that called the structure “home” are preserved in a 197 page memoir he penned and which has been published by Vantage Press.

 The notes on the book jacket provide a glimpse of what the reader can expect: “Henry Moore grew up in a small New Jersey town during the Depression with his four brothers and widowed mother.
-His boyhood was a virtual almanac of life in the United States after the stock market crash of 1929: rampant unemployment, dearth of bard and shelter, and lines of destitute men at the soup kitchen.
+His boyhood was a virtual almanac of life in the United States after the stock market crash of 1929: rampant unemployment, dearth of food and shelter, and lines of destitute men at the soup kitchen.
 Recounting both the warm moments of his boyhood adventures and the colder calamities of the Great Depression, The Little Boy and His Stars: A Memoir of a Little Boy is his first published book.”